atolye15/scss-starter/docs/getting-started/first-project.md

 ## Creating A Component

-Start developing components after setting the global variables.
+Start developing components after setting up the global variables.

 > The following steps use predefined card component from the `c-card.scss` file.